 The resident killer whales of the San Juan Islands are the most studied whales in the world; they in turn have observed humans for at least six thousand years.
 Stable family groups, called pods, represent several generations and include grandmothers (the pod leaders), adolescents, infants, and huge bulls.
 Each family member is recognized by its distinctive markings and can live as long as a human.
 Much of what is known about the orca whale’s highly-organized social life has been learned from the resident pods you can watch from kayaks in the San Juan Islands of Washington.

 Sea Quest carefully adheres to all laws that regulate whale-watching boats.
 Despite the fact that our silent non-polluting kayaks have no adverse impacts on killer whales, kayakers have been swept up in the same laws that apply to motorized boats.
 Hypocritically, the responsible agency allows military vessels to deafen whales with sonar and to drop bombs inside the marine sanctuary.
-They also exempt fishing vessels and freighters from the regulations that were made to protect orca whales from noise and disturbance.
+They also exempt fishing vessels and freighters from the regulations that were made to protect orca whales from noise and disturbance, despite the fact that these commercial ships create intensely damaging decibel levels underwater.

 Like other whale-watching boats, we are required to position our kayaks 200 yards or more away from orca whales.
 However, killer whales frequently choose to swim much closer to our kayaks than this, even when we are positioned within a few feet of shore.
-We have even seen them copulating beneath our kayaks!
+We have even seen them copulating beneath our kayaks in water only 10 feet deep!

 San Juan Islands Kayak Whale Watching – Seattle, Washington